// -- Motivation --

 Mountains == reminder that there are things worth getting out of bed for, to experience and strive for.

 (Update 2021: I live in the mountains now!
 Life imitates art.
 This clock did help regulate my sleep cycle, and boosted my motivation.
 I've made some major life changes since 2019.)

 The display was a self-imposed design challenge: create a monochrome look that elevates the e-Paper aesthetic.
 I'm completely satisfied with the result.
 The backgrounds are custom halftone patterns typed by hand (see: `HalftonePattern.h`).
 The geometric regions are Voronoi diagrams.
 Nodes are arranged in various patterns to produce interesting layouts, and a sense of motion.

 Since individual LEDs aren't distinguishable, I'm using one LED animation with a functional purpose.
 The three mountains crossfade between different colors of bright green- and blue-ish light.
 This works pretty well.
 For me, the best moments of wakefulness seem to occur when a darker color fades into the brightest color (100% RGBW), a future version of the code will probably sequence the colors dark-light-dark-light-etc.

-The ESP32 is configured as a webserver, I can access the clock from a browser, and set params: wake time, fade-in time, total wake duration, LED count.
+The ESP32 is also a webserver.
+From a browser, I can change the wake time, fade-in, sunrise duration, and LED count.